Zamzam (soft drink): History

 Originally a subsidiary of Pepsi created in Iran in 1954 as the first Iranian carbonated soft drink producer owned by Habib Sabet.
-Following Islamic revolution in 1979, the company was taken from his original owner without compensation and the named was changed to ZamZam.
+Following the Islamic revolution in 1979, the company was taken from its original owner and the name was known as Zamzam.

 Following the 2002 boycott of Coca-Cola by Saudi Arabia, Zamzam was unofficially dubbed the soft drink of the Hajj.

-The product's name is a reference to the Well of Zamzam in Mecca, that is one of the stops on the Islamic pilgrimage of the Hajj.
+The product's name is a reference to the Well of Zamzam in Mecca, which is one of the stops on the Islamic pilgrimage of the Hajj.